0xYami/onix/README.md

 # Onix Wallet

+> **Warning**
-This wallet is at its early stage so things might not work as expected and might break between a release and another.
+> This wallet is at its early stage so things might not work as expected and might break between a release and another.

 ## Documentation